Pomax/client-server/README.md

 > node src/server/app.js

 [1] Start game host on http://localhost:56581
-[1] Start game host administrative socket server on http://localhost:56582 [1] Start game host administrative web server on http://localhost:56583
+[1] Start administrative socket server on http://localhost:56582
 ```

-This shows the three servers that are running, each on their own port:
+This shows the three servers that are running (one socket server, and one combined web+socket server), each on their own port:

 - the game host is what the client connects to
 - the administrative web server is what admins can load up in their browser